kubeflow/community/proposals/new-project-join-process.md

 ## Summary
 This KEP outlines how OSS projects can join the Kubeflow Ecosystem.

+Note: this process will follow the Kubeflow Steering Committee's [Normal decision process](../KUBEFLOW-STEERING-COMMITTEE.md#normal-decision-process)

 ## Motivation
 As Kubeflow has become a well established ecosystem and community, several projects may want to join the Kubeflow ecosystem to explicitly be a part of our